Wisconsin Governor Walker to face recall vote on June 5

 Walker set off a firestorm shortly after he was elected when he pushed through the Republican-led legislature a law stripping public sector unions of most of their powers.

-The law forced local and state workers such as teachers to pay part of the cost of health insurance and pensions, and stripped union power to negotiate wage increases beyond the level of inflation.
+The law forced local and state workers such as teachers to pay part of the cost of health insurance and pension, and took away union power to negotiate wage increases beyond the level of inflation.
 But what most infuriated unions was a provision that required them to be recertified by a vote of membership every year, which threatened their existence.

 The law sparked weeks of pro-union protests at the capital in Madison, and Senate Democrats fled the state in a futile attempt to stop the measure from becoming law.